sofoq/SQL_Customer_and_Product_Insights/README.md

 - **Customer Insights**: The age group classification can help in targeted marketing campaigns tailored to different demographics.
 For example, specific product offerings or promotions can be designed for certain age groups or based on recency of purchase.

-Please see the [Customer Insights](./CUSTOMERS%20REPORT/Customer%20Insights.sql) for SQL queries used in this analysis.

 # 📦 Product Report